| | Why selection excellence is so elusive

 required to navigate from the idealized to the actual state

 are assumed to be the responsibility of the candidate.
+Candidates have their own stakeholder issues.
+With varying

 levels of self-awareness by which to know and describe themselves,